Community Lending Series Part III: Four Reasons Why Loans Benefit the Community

-In Part III in our community lending series, we’ll share the distinct advantages loans have over grants when it comes to community investment.
-If you missed Part I: Why OnePierce Chose to Include Community Loans or Part II: The Challenges of Lending Programs, they are available to read at any time.
+In the final part of our community lending series, we’ll share the distinct advantages loans have over grants when it comes to investment.
+If you missed Community Lending Series Part I: Why OnePierce Chose to Include Community Loans in its Investment Strategy or Part II: The Challenges of Lending Programs, they are available to read at any time.

 OnePierce Investment Strategy